 There is a love/hate relationship we all have with our families.
-We’ve all experienced the struggle between doing and saying what we know is expected of us versus what we personally feel we should do or say.
+We’ve all experienced the struggle of doing and saying what we know is expected from us versus what we personally feel we should do or say.
 Toxic expectations is one of the reasons I'm so torn between seeing family during the holidays (and, of course, social distancing protocols should still apply whenever necessary).

-But these practices fall under toxic Filipino culture.
+But these practices fall under toxic expectations in Filipino culture.
 Let’s break them down:

 Have you ever tried to have an intellectual conversation with a family member who belongs to the generation older than yours?
 It’s almost impossible to make a point without being immediately dismissed sometimes.

-Years bring wisdom, yes, but there is knowledge that can (and sometimes should) be corrected.
+Years of experience may bring wisdom.
+Yet there are old practices that need to change.
 What was right and accepted then might no longer apply in present times.
 Besides, it can’t just be my elders that accept every Facebook headline and video as real news, right?

 There’s a payoff with helping others to the frequency that they ask for it: You risk holding out for your own growth.

-This needs no further explanation, but getting married and having kids is still considered a mandatory life stage in some families.
+Marriage and kids are mandatory in some families.
 I had an aunt complain in last year’s Christmas reunion that there weren’t enough kids running around; she asked why the next generation in our family wasn’t as large as she thought it would be by now.

 While other countries expect their offspring to leave home by the time they become of legal age, on the other hand, one of the toxic expectation from our Filipino family is hold on to us for dear life until marriage takes us away and roots us elsewhere.
 And even if we’re perfectly fine living with our parents (hey, it’s less expenses!), they still hold it over our heads that we live under their roof—which means following their rules.

 So when are we actually free to be our own person?

-Chances are, no matter how good you are at your creative craft, your parents and aunts and uncles and grandparents advised you to consider a course and/or career that falls under the sciences.
-Their logic is intact; it’s no secret that the doctors and nurses and engineers and lawyers of us probably take home more money—but there’s a world to be explored beyond these routes.
+Chances are, no matter how good you are in your career, your parents, relatives, and even your neighbors advised you to consider a profession that falls under the sciences.
+Their logic is intact; in taking home more money.

 There are so many more practices to file under toxic Filipino culture: how we view politics, how manhid we get when the trend settles down, how we have been raised to just accept things and situations as they are, the debatable trait of resiliency—and, if you ask me, it’s that last bit that really needs correcting; it’s the catalyst we need to change the rest of it.

 But it’s not just the knowledge that things need to change and the courage to point them out; it’s the way we present ourselves as well.
-Just because these toxic expectations are drilled into our culture doesn’t mean we should disrespect those that propagate it.
+These toxic expectations don't give us the right to disrespect those who propagate them.
 We need to approach sensitive topics sensitively; we need to make it like we’re still on the same team.

 Art Alexandra Lara